Avisrur/Sportalk/README.md

 # Sportalk
 School serverless Android app project

-Instegram-like application for sports fans to talk about sport releated stories and discuss them
+Instegram-like application for sports fans to talk about sport related stories and discuss them